-Application for permanent residency status requires employer sponsorship which infers an intention on the part of the employer and the employee to maintain a long-term relationship.
-Sponsorship however, does not guarantee or obligate either party to ensure permanent employment or tenure status with the university.
+Application for permanent residency or H1B status requires employer sponsorship which infers an intention on the part of the employer and the employee to maintain a working relationship.
+Sponsorship does not guarantee or obligate either party to ensure permanent employment or tenure status with the university.

 Sponsorship is not an entitlement.
 Decisions are based solely on institutional need for the unique skills and expertise the foreign national employee possesses.
 The final decision to sponsor the foreign national must be based on the “best interest of the university.”
 (MSU Policy 3.348)